Deka-nam/Namrata-Deka/README.md

 ## Current Focus

-- Genome assembly and annotation of *Proteus mirabilis* clinical isolates using SPAdes and Prokka
+- Genome assembly and annotation of *Proteus mirabilis* clinical isolates and gaining phylogenetic insights.
-- Pangenome and antimicrobial resistance (AMR) profiling with Roary, AMRFinderPlus, and MLST
+- Pangenome and antimicrobial resistance (AMR) profiling.
+- Comparative genomics of urine *P. mirabilis* isolates.
 - Data visualization and exploration using Python (`matplotlib`, `seaborn`) and R (`ggplot2`)
 - Development of reproducible, modular pipelines for microbial comparative genomics
 - Metagenomic profiling of catheterized urine samples using Kraken2 and MetaPhlAn